DavidDock/cheers-to-beers/README.md

 ### Languages Used

+- HTML
+- CSS
+- JavaScript
+- JSX - React converts into Javascript

 ### Frameworks Libaries and Programs Used

 - Git - Used for version control
 - GitHub - Used to store the repository and GitHub projects for the Kanban board
+- React - Frontend javascript libary used to build the site
+- React Bootstrapp - CSS framework used to help build a responsive site
+- Heroku - Used to deploy the website
+- [Simple-Star-Rating](https://www.npmjs.com/package/react-simple-star-rating)- A react component to add a star rating
+- [React-Toastify](https://www.npmjs.com/package/react-toastify) - A package allowing simple notifications to the user
 - [Google Fonts](https://fonts.google.com/) - Used for the font
 - [balsamiq](https://balsamiq.com/) - Used to create wireframes